GSA-TTS/identity-dev-docs/_pages/push-notifications.md

 ---
 title: Push Notifications
 lead: >
   login.gov uses Web Push Protocol to support push notifications of events related to user accounts.
+Push notifications are formatted as OpenID RISC Event Types.
 This feature is currently limited to account delete events.
 This page documents how a service provider can set up and receive push notifications from login.gov.
 sidenav:
   - text: How it works
     href: "#how-it-works"